HesenagaBayramov/FilmMania-site/README.md

 # FilmMania-site
-This site my first site.
+This is my first site.
 I use these: HTML / CSS / Javascript.
 This site haven't responsive design.